by Edwin Berry, PhD, CCM

 Salby (2016) was correct to compare the Bern model output with carbon-14 data on the same plot.
 That comparison plot shows the Bern model is not even close to reality.
 The two longer residence times and one infinite residence time that the IPCC added to the Bern model prevent the Bern model from behaving like nature.

 The scientific method says if a theory makes only one wrong prediction or if any of its supporting claims are wrong, then the theory is wrong.
 The IPCC Bern model makes invalid predictions and contains non-physical assumptions.
-It replicates IPCC’s climate models rather that real data.
+It replicates IPCC’s climate models rather than real data.
 Therefore, the Bern model proves IPCC’s core claims and climate models are wrong.

 3.5 IPCC’s alternative arguments fail